 The Brigade of Guards resumed wearing their scarlet dress uniforms in 1920 but for the remainder of the army red coats were only authorised for wear by Regimental Bands and Officers in mess dress.

-Horse Guards, which faces Whitehall, is the official entrance to St James's and Buckingham Palace.
+Horse Guards, which faces Whitehall, is the official entrance to the Court of St James's and Buckingham Palace.

-Since the Restoration of King Charles II in 1660 there have been Life Guards on duty at Horse Guards and you can see the Queen's Life Guard change daily on Horse Guards Parade.
+Since the Restoration of King Charles II in 1660 there have been Life Guards on duty at Horse Guards and you can see the King's Life Guard change daily on Horse Guards Parade.

-Tickets for Trooping the Colour, The Major General's Review and The Colonel's Review are available to the public, in the seated stands.
+Tickets in the seated stands, on Horse Guards Parade, for Trooping the Colour, The Major General's Review and The Colonel's Review are available to the public,

-You can apply for tickets to see the Queens Birthday Parade or see the procession along The Mall and from the edge of St James's Park facing Horse Guards Parade.
+You can also see the parades from The Mall and from the edge of St James's Park facing Horse Guards Parade without tickets.

-The only way is to apply online between January and February.
+The only way is to get tickets to The King's Birthday Parade is to apply online between January and February.

 The reason for this is that the demand for tickets normally exceeds the number of places available in the seated stands.